-- 1. The members of the Audit Committee (the "Committee") shall be three or more in number and be "independent" as defined in Multilateral Instrument 52-110 of the Canadian securities regulators.
+- 1. The members of the Audit Committee (the "Committee") shall be three or more in number and be "independent" as defined in National Instrument 52-110 of the Canadian securities regulators.
 "Independent" for this purpose means that a member has no direct or indirect material relationship with the Corporation which could, in the view of the Board, reasonably interfere with his or her independent judgment.
 Members of the Committee shall not receive any remuneration other than for acting as a member of the Committee or another Committee or as a Board member. - 2.
-All members of the Committee shall be "financially literate", that is to say have the ability to read and understand financial statements and related notes that present a breadth and level of accounting issues that are generally comparable to the breadth and complexity of issues that can reasonably be expected to be raised by the Corporation's financial statements.
+All members of the Committee shall, as stipulated in National Instrument 52-110, be "financially literate", that is to say have the ability to read and understand financial statements and related notes that present a breadth and level of accounting issues that are generally comparable to the breadth and complexity of issues that can reasonably be expected to be raised by the Corporation's financial statements.